 C. Adida, A. Lo, M. Platas Izama.
-“Engendering empathy among Americans can promote inclusionary behavior toward Syrian refugees” , Forthcoming, Proceedings of the National Academy of Sciences.
-[Data & Code]
+“Perspective taking can promote short term inclusionary behavior toward Syrian refugees” , Forthcoming, Proceedings of the National Academy of Sciences. [pdf] [Data & Code]

 We investigate whether American citizens can be persuaded to adopt more inclusionary behavior toward refugees using a minimally invasive online perspective-taking exercise frequently used by refugee advocates in the real world.
 Through the use of a randomized survey experiment on a representative sample of American citizens we find that this short and interactive perspective-taking exercise can promote, in the short term, Americans’ willingness to act on behalf of Syrian refugees, by writing anonymous letters of support to the White House.
 This effect, while driven primarily by self-identified Democrats, is also apparent among self-identified Republicans.